-Sleeved shirts, tops, and blouses for girls' necklines should not be more than 4 inches below the base of the neck; there should be no cleavage showing.
+Sleeved shirts, tops, and blouses for girls' necklines should have no cleavage showing.
 Shirts for boys will have sleeves.
+Girls' sleeves should extend in width beyond three-fingers.
+Spaghetti Straps or Strapless tops are not acceptable.

-Shorts, skirts, and dresses must have a hem and reach to or beyond the end of the middle fingertip around the entire garment; side slits or kick pleats are allowed on skirts/dresses.
+Shorts, skirts, and dresses must have a hem and reach to or beyond the middle of the thigh around the entire garment; side slits or kick pleats are allowed on skirts/dresses.
 This standard is applicable regardless of wearing leggings, tights, shorts, or stockings under garments.

-Leggings are permitted with a long, loose-fitted blouse or shirt that falls to the mid-thigh (measured by the end of the middle fingertip).
+Leggings are permitted with a long, loose-fitted blouse or shirt that falls to the mid-thigh.
+Shirts may not be tucked in or lifted to expose any area above mid-thigh.